material-components/material-components-android/docs/components/BottomSheetBehavior.md

     -   `app:behavior_skipCollapsed` if the bottom sheet is hideable, and this is set to true, it does not have a collapsed state.

-To programatically control the bottom sheet you can call the `setState` method on the `BottomSheetBehavior`.
+To programmatically control the bottom sheet you can call the `setState` method on the `BottomSheetBehavior`.
 A common pattern is setting a peek height and setting the state to collapsed to make it visible to the user: